jasonwoodard/rustbelt/README.md

 - `--out <file>` – write the JSON itinerary to a file.
 - `--csv <file>` – export store stops as CSV.
 - `--kml [file]` – emit a KML representation to a file or stdout.
+- `--html [file]` – emit an HTML itinerary to a file or stdout.
+Templates can be customized via `emitHtml`.

 ## HTML Templates